MicrosoftDocs/PowerShell-Docs/dsc/configurations/configDataCredentials.md

 1. After compilation, credentials are stored in plain text in the MOF file.
 Take precautions by storing the MOF file in a secure location with proper security restrictions.
+   **Encrypting the MOF with a certificate protects the MOF file at rest on the Pull Server.**
-2. In **Pull** mode, credentials are exposed in transit when HTTP is used.
+1. In **Pull** mode, credentials are exposed in transit when HTTP is used.
 Configure Nodes to use certificates to encrypt MOF files in transit over HTTPS.
 For more information, see [Securing MOF files with Certificates](../pull-server/secureMOF.md).
-3. After a MOF file is applied to a Node, credentials are exposed at rest on the Node, but only in PowerShell 4.0
+1. After a MOF file is applied to a Node, credentials that are not encrypted with a certificate, are exposed at rest on the Node, but only in PowerShell 4.0.

 **Microsoft advises to avoid plain text passwords due to the significant security risk.**